Israel MPC voted 6-0 to hold rates on July 5 -minutes

-JERUSALEM, July 19 (Reuters) - All six rate setters at the Bank of Israel voted to keep the benchmark interest rate (ILINR=ECI) at 0.1% on July 5, minutes of the discussions showed on Monday.
+JERUSALEM (Reuters) - All six rate setters at the Bank of Israel voted to keep the benchmark interest rate at 0.1% on July 5, minutes of the discussions showed on Monday.

 “They were of the view that the low level of the interest rate supports the continued recovery of economic activity,” the central bank said.